-Little A got mad at me on Saturday because I was pulling weeds in the garden instead of pushing her in a stroller down the driveway.
+Little A got mad at me on Saturday because I was pulling weeds in the garden instead of pushing her in a stroller down the driveway, per her request.
 “I’m going to get a gun from Pennsylvania and shoot you,” she said.
 I told Mr. D about it later, and he said, “Yeah, she said she wanted me to die earlier, too.
 Ah, our sweet little A.” Then we both laughed and let it go.

 Mr. D said Little A was just pushing the envelope, that she doesn’t know what she’s saying.
 I disagreed and said it comes from a place of anger, hurt and resentment, that she has no control of her emotions, and left unchecked, it could be a dark and dangerous precedent.

 There are two boys in her preschool that she doesn’t like.
 G and B. She talks about them often but has never actually told us what it is that they do to her.
 “Do they hurt you?
 Do they say mean things?
 How do they make you feel?”
 I ask.
 But she responds like her father–tepid and disinterested, leaving me with nothing.

 I suggested to Mr. D that when we talk to Little A, we try and speak to her in words she’ll understand.
 To compare what she says to us to the way G and B speak to her.
 To ask how it makes her feel and remind her that her words have the power to do the same.
 He agreed.

 We pulled into the restaurant, and I grabbed the bottle of wine I had carefully stolen from my parents’ home for the occasion.
 It had been months since we’d been on a date, and years since I’d been to this particular BYO, and I carried the conversations on my own as Mr. D left his cup undrunk.